We all read digital copywriting every day. In fact, you’re reading it right now.

 - Does it speak to the reader?

-By asking those questions, you can make sure the writing is as digital-friendly as possible.
-That way it won’t get lost in the vast world of the internet.
+By asking these questions, you can make sure the writing is as digital-friendly as possible, so it won’t get lost in the vast world of the internet.

 Looking for a copywriter?
-I can help.
-Feel free to get in touch at hello@hayleymaguire.com
+Get in touch at hello@hayleymaguire.com